Deeply Delicious Maple Baked Donut Recipe

 My good friend Anna, being the baking pro that she is, was the first person to introduce me to baked donuts.
 I went bonkers over them.
 I made my very first batch last winter (eggnog donuts, anyone?) and was pretty tickled with the result.

-Baking donuts is a cinch, but the batter can seem… untrustworthy.
+My comfort zone with baking doesn’t typically expand past cookies—like these glorious shortbread cookies.
+But baking donuts is a cinch, even though the batter can seem fussy.
 It’s always recommended to slop your batter into a large plastic freezer bag and pipe it into the donut pan.
 And it’s upon piping it into the pan that I find the texture to be a bit ugly.
 I’m never convinced that these tacky and gluey rings are going to transform into beautiful fluffy donuts!
 But then they do.
 So, don’t feel discouraged when you’re piping the batter into your donut pan and it seems fickle; it comes together in the end.
 Then, you celebrate with donuts and coffee.
 Or tea.
 Or hot cider.
 Whatever you fancy.

 And then there’s the iced glaze.
 It’s just too good.
 Legit maple syrup from Quebec, of course.
 I reduced the maple syrup, whisked in some butter, then slowly whisked in some powdered sugar.
 This resulted in a creamy drizzle-friendly but totally dunk-worthy maple glaze.